RaveenaBhasin/decentralised_voting_system/README.md

 # Voting Smart Contract

 ## Overview
-The Voting Smart Contract is a decentralized application (DApp) built on the Ethereum blockchain.
-It allows users to create polls, vote on options within the polls, and determine the winner based on the votes received during a specified voting period.
+The Voting Smart Contract allows users to create polls, vote on options within the polls, and determine the winner based on the votes received during a specified voting period.

 ## Contract Structure